rootCircle/Zoom-AutoRecorder/README.md

 ### ⚠ Warning
 - Since the app is in the early development phase, it might be possible that it may not work at all.
 Feel free to report any bugs if they exist.
-- The UI for loading the Service screen is a bit unresponsive on starting the service, which may be resolved in later updates.
+- The UI for loading the Service screen is a bit messy on starting the service, which may be resolved in later updates.

 ### Roadmap
 1. Check if the rejoin feature works.
 2. Debug the app.
 3. Make the app feel more responsive.
+4. Add a properties section to set up the recording service, key functions, etc.
+5. Support for integrated screencast, as well as third-party recorders such as OBS and VLC (assistance needed!).
+6. Better ease of use.
+7. Removal of persistant loading screen Bug.

 ### Preview
 [<img src="https://raw.githubusercontent.com/Microsoftlabs/Zoom-AutoRecorder/main/docs/screenshot_collage.jpg"